A Complete Guide to EU Exports for Amazon FBA Sellers. Keep the Brexit Nightmare at Bay!

-This means customs brokers in the EU are refusing to perform customs clearances for UK businesses unless they are actually setup as an EU business/entity and having a Fiscal Representation does not give you a real entity for customs to approach.
+This means customs brokers in the EU are refusing to perform customs clearances for UK businesses unless they are actually set up as an EU business/entity and having a Fiscal Representation does not give you a real entity for customs to approach.
 This is why many are having problems right now where brokers are, behind the scenes, refusing to clear goods due to this EU customs stance towards them.
-It is worth considering whether you should seek to setup an EU company rather than use a Fiscal Rep.
+It is worth considering whether you should seek to set up an EU company rather than use a Fiscal Rep.

-Post Brexit, there are no more UK to EU pallet network operators due to severe customs problems.
+After Brexit, there are no more UK to EU pallet network operators due to severe customs problems.
 Imagine one customer not getting one part of the above correct, it would hold up the entire truckload.

 Before Brexit, there were pallet operators (Pallex/Palletways/Palletline and many more) offering something like £170 per pallet to Europe.
 It’s unbelievable to understand that actually, in Europe they DO NOT have a pallet network at all.
-This was previously subsidised from UK to Europe on backload trucks which cost (in the old days) not a lot.
+This was previously subsidized from the UK to Europe on backload trucks which cost (in the old days) not a lot.
 The real bulk of that cost (£170) was a prorated figure from the local destination depot to the door delivery place.

 The costs now for getting stock to Europe is much more than £170 a pallet due to the lack of drivers willing to come here (because they are scared, that they will get stuck – Covid tests/isolation possibilities, and their own customs procedures heading back) and also, the EU have introduced a permit requirement for UK Truckers to enter Europe, but only issued an initial 2,500 of them.
-There was near 12,000+ trucks previously heading into Europe + Republic of Ireland truckers, who now cannot due to a lack of permits.
+There were near 12,000+ trucks previously heading into Europe + Republic of Ireland truckers, who now cannot due to a lack of permits.
 This has all driven the price high along with problems being caused in customs.

 The method we are using to ease congestion is to avoid Calais and Rotterdam clearances at port, but to Transit Bond the goods to a nearby partner depot and customs clearing there.
-As long as the paperwork is correct, this is relatively straight forward although it does add another £75 fee (approximately) for the T1 bond document.
+As long as the paperwork is correct, this is relatively straightforward although it does add another £75 fee (approximately) for the T1 bond document.
 Distribution is then carried out from the local depot or, Amazon SPD in Europe actually offers collections for LTL and FTL unlike UK or USA.
-Here, it’s just UPS pick ups for cartons where SPD is used but in Europe, it’s actually a good idea to utilise SPD from our destination depots in a way which we are used to releasing UPS cartons.
+Here, it’s just UPS pick ups for cartons where SPD is used but in Europe, it’s actually a good idea to utilize SPD from our destination depots in a way which we are used to releasing UPS cartons.

 I hope you now really understand why I stress using a good freight forwarder.
 Just look at what a difference it makes!

 And that’s pretty much it for today’s guide.
 I hope you’ve found it useful and it will help avoid some of the problems people have been having.
-It’s been a tough time for shipping with Covid-19 and then Brexit but hopefully everything will slowly get back to normal this year.
+It’s been a tough time for shipping with COVID-19 and then Brexit but hopefully everything will slowly get back to normal this year.